mahi-4u/ECE-Projects/Verilog-Programs/05_Application_Based_Designs/README.md

-# FSM Designs
+# 05_Application_Based_Designs

-This folder contains finite state machine based Verilog programs such as sequence detectors, serial adders, and parity detectors using Mealy and Moore models.
+This folder contains '_Application_Based_Designs' These are usually:

+small to medium practical systems focused on one problem based on FSM/control logic still part of regular lab learning